What Is Proposition 65, and Why Does it Apply to My Company?

 What Should My Warning Say?

-Proposition 65 warning language varies depending on circumstances, such as whether the warning is for a consumer product, a facility, or in an occupational setting.
-Nevertheless, there is core language that must be used to provide a Prop.
-65-compliant warning.
+Prop 65 warning language varies depending on circumstances, such as whether the warning is for a consumer product, a facility, or in an occupational setting.
+Nevertheless, there is core language that must be used to provide a Prop 65-compliant warning.

 For carcinogens: "WARNING: This product contains a chemical known to the State of California to cause cancer."